axelboc/voronoi-delaunay/README.md

 In *manual* mode, the construction of the Delaunay triangulation is performed step by step.
 Use the *Next* button to show the next step, and the *Reset* button to start the construction again with the same seeds.

-The state of the sidebar controls (or more precisely, the `settings` array in `app.js`) is persited to `localStorage`&mdash;if supported&mdash;and restored on page load.
-In IE11, this feature doesn't work when `index.htm` is opened from the file system.
+The state of the interface is persited to `localStorage` and restored on page load.